header9.gif (52648 bytes)

 The Government will now allow some pets to re-enter the UK from certain countries without the need to go through quarantine.
 This means you may be able to take your pets on holiday!
 Of course there are strict conditions that must be met first:

-• The microchip must be implanted before the Rabies vaccination and should meet International Standards so international machines can read it.
+• Your pet to be microchipped.
+The microchip must be implanted before the rabies vaccination and should meet International Standards so international machines can read it.

 • In some countries an extra certificate is needed to meet with their own regulations, this is an export health certificate and DEFRA (Department for the Environment, Farming and Rural Affairs) will be able to inform you if your pet needs one.